-The eradication of poverty in the town remains our core mission - almost 10% of households in Luton live in destitution, this is as heartbreaking as it is unacceptable.
+The eradication of poverty in the town remains our core mission - almost 10% of households in Luton live in destitution- the most extreme level of poverty where households are severely financially stretched and struggling to afford housing and other basic necessities, this is as heartbreaking as it is unacceptable.
 Loving Luton means being honest about the shape of poverty, while being resolute in our ambition to create a town free of it.
 This vision is more ambitious than any other in the country, and we know that for some, this feels unrealistic.
-These targets allow us to talk with clarity about what this would look like - no one in our town in destitution, and ensuring that for those that slip into poverty, our community-centred approach to creating a safety net provides timely routes out of poverty.
+These targets allow us to talk with clarity about what this will look like - no one in our town in destitution, and ensuring that for those that slip into poverty, our community-centred approach to creating a safety net provides timely routes out of it.